ytsaxena/Android-Interview-Questions/README.md

-These questions are real android interview questions asked in various starup and companies , only for educational purpose Please dont modify and copy created by Sachin Saxena aka IT Wale Bhaiya https://www.youtube.com/c/sachinsaxena
+These questions are real android interview questions asked in various starup and companies , only for educational purpose Please dont modify and copy (Both are prohibited)

+created by multiple contributors :
+Sachin Saxena aka IT Wale Bhaiya https://www.youtube.com/c/sachinsaxena